 The Working Group has developed a draft Risk Assessment and Mitigation Program (RAMP) to support the state in working collaboratively with experts (fishermen, researchers, NGOs, etc.) to identify and assess elevated levels of entanglement risk and determine the need for management options to reduce risk of entanglement.

 For more information, please visit: the RAMP webpage.

-- Working Group Communications Update
+- March 26, 2019 Working Group Statement

 - Administrative Update: Working Group Progress, March 2017

 - 2016 Working Group Recommendations and Next Steps, October 24, 2016

 Working Group Meetings

 Interested members of the public are invited to Working Group meetings as listeners only.
 There will not be opportunities for public comment.
 All participants will be asked to identify themselves.
 See below for additional details about upcoming meetings.